-James Rossiter is a British racing driver who competes in Japan since 2013, being the regular contestant in the Super GT Series and Super Formula (until 2016).
-His season-best result was third place in the Super GT classification in 2013 and 2014.
+James Rossiter is a British racing driver who competes in Japan since 2013, being the regular contestant in the Super GT Series and Super Formula.
+His best result was the third place in the Super GT classification in 2013 and 2014.

 Earlier in a career, he participated in different single-seater championships (Formula Renault 2.0, Formula Renault 3.5, Formula 3) but also served as Formula One test driver for several teams (Honda, Super Aguri, Force India).